|Population||17,159 (2000 Census)|

 Technically a suburb of Denver, Golden is, without a doubt, its own city.
 Situated between the high plains and the Rockies, and bisected by Clear Creek, Golden is rich in history, adventure, industry and culture.
 World-class rock climbing, whitewater kayaking and paragliding keep local residents active and draw adventurers from all over.

 Golden has experienced spurts of rapid growth throughout its history.
-In the 1990s, citizens became concerned about the pace and consequences of growth and worked to impose strict regulations on development and expansion.
-In 1993, voters adopted ordinances that limit the construction of new residences to one percent per year and curtail the physical expansion of the city limits.
+Golden’s population grew more than 30 percent between 1990 and 2000, presenting challenges of walkability, community engagement and affordable housing.
+In the 1990s, residents became concerned about the pace and consequences of growth and worked to impose strict regulations on development and expansion.
+In 1993, voters adopted ordinances that limited the construction of new residences to one percent per year and curtailed the physical expansion of the city limits.

-In 2013, Denver’s FasTracks light rail will reach the edge of Golden, expanding on the existing highways and bus networks that connect the two cities.
-The City is working hard to involve the community in traffic planning and other growth design and the values articulated by the community during the GV 2030 process will guide decisions for this major change in Golden.
+In 2013, Denver’s FasTracks light rail reached the edge of Golden, expanding on the existing highways and bus networks that connect the two cities.
+The values articulated by the community during the Heart & Soul project guided decisions around this major change.

 The City of Golden has a city council/city manager form of leadership, consisting of an elected mayor and six city councilors.
 Among the boards, commissions and committees addressing community issues are the following: the Bike Task Force, Community Sustainability Advisory Board, Economic Development Commission, Urban Renewal Authority, Historic Preservation Board, Housing Advisory Task Force, Parks and Recreation Advisory Board, Walkability Task Force, Historic Preservation Board and Planning Commission.